AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Introduction

+To overcome the aforementioned issues, we propose a novel Attention-Guided Generative Adversarial Networks (AttentionGAN) for the unpaired image-to-image translation task.
+Fig.~\ref{fig:task} shows a comparison with exiting image-to-image translation methods using a horse to zebra translation example.
+The most important advantage of AttentionGAN is that the proposed generators can focus on the foreground of the target domain and preserve the background of the source domain effectively.
 Specifically, the proposed generator learns both foreground and background attentions.
 It uses the foreground attention to select from the generated output for the foreground regions, while uses the background attention to maintain the background information from the input image.
 In this way, the proposed AttentionGAN can focus on the most discriminative foreground and ignore the unwanted background.
 We observe that AttentionGAN achieves significantly better results than both GANimorph~\cite{gokaslan2018improving} and CycleGAN~\cite{zhu2017unpaired}.
 As shown in Fig.~\ref{fig:task}, AttentionGAN not only produces clearer results, but also successfully maintains the little boy in the background and only performs the translation for the horse behind it.
 However, the existing holistic image-to-image translation approaches are generally interfered by irrelevant background content, thus hallucinating texture patterns of the target objects.